 Rosalyn attended Berry College, where she earned a B.S. in Sociology and Anthropology in 2014.
 She participated in the Wind Ensemble and Clarinet Choir and was the president of the Sociology and Anthropology Club at Berry.
 After college, Rosalyn applied for and was accepted into the Peace Corps as a Community Health Promoter in Telpaneca, Madriz, Nicaragua for 27 months (March 2015-June 2017), where she became fluent in Spanish.
 She worked side-by-side with Nicaraguan counterparts to educate community members and health promoters on HIV prevention, teen life skills, and infant and maternal health.
 Now back in the United States, and along with instructing dance at the Creative Arts Guild, she is the Executive Assistant to the president of The New Flat Rate.
 She is delighted to be starting a new year with her Creative Arts Guild family.

 Jenison Owens is a Chattanooga native and began her training in 2003 through the Dance Alive and TIP Scholarship program at Ballet Tennessee, under the direction of Barry and Anna VanCura.
 She was featured in many roles as a company member and professional training student, and assisted Barry VanCura in the musical productions of The Broadway Project (2011) and Aida (2012) at Covenant College.
 Jenison served as demonstrator and teacher intern at Ballet Tennessee between 2009-2012, and began her teaching career in 2013.
 She has been on the faculty at Ballet Tennessee and Weave Dance Company, taught as a staff member at Creative Arts Guild, and served as an Outreach instructor for Mountain Arts Community Center, Chattanooga Christian School, and Good Shepherd School.
 She has studied with The Ailey School, Sidra Bell Dance Company, and Weave.
 Jenison loves to teach a variety of classes including Classical Ballet, Horton, Jazz, Hip-Hop, Contemporary, and Improvisation.
 She holds a Bachelors of Arts in Communications from the University of Tennessee at Chattanooga and founded an immersive visual and performing arts production, "Celebrations: a Community Collaboration" in 2018.
 Jenison served as Program Administrator at Ballet Tennessee from 2018-2020, where she shared her love of teaching, choreographing, and arts administration.
 She is currently a freelance artist and company member of The Pop-Up Project.
-Jenison is looking forward to joining the Creative Arts Guild Dance Faculty this year!
+Jenison is excited to be a part of the Creative Arts Guild Dance Faculty!